 With do-it-yourself flexibility use the contents in a myriad of recipes. • Protect your family and your investments

 With a hermetically sealed and double-enameled #10 can, your food storage will keep its fresh flavor and remain isolated from harmful elements, chemicals, and pests. • Be prepared for your next time of need

 With up to a 20 year shelf life you can enjoy the peace of mind that comes from being prepared. • Stay healthy during a disaster

-Saratoga Farms™ traditional basics dried and dehydrated foods are second to none in terms of quality and taste.
+Saratoga Farms™ traditional basics are air dried or dehydrated foods.
+Our traditional basics are second to none in terms of quality and taste.
 We take great care to ensure the foods are packaged in optimal conditions with minimal moisture in a licensed and certified clean-room environment.
-We include an oxygen absorbers in all of our products and verify the integrity of the seal on all our finished items to give you the best quality possible.
+We include an oxygen absorber in all of our products and verify the integrity of the seal on all our finished items to give you the best quality possible.

 - Features & Specifications

 Features & Functions